 Harlan County opened with a 48-39 win over Ohio County, rallying from a three-point halftime deficit.
 Cole led the Bears with 22 points, followed by Brock with nine, Smith with eight, Cottrell with six and Hayden Grace with three.

 Cottrell poured in 30 as the Bears defeated Metcalfe County 74-67.
 Smith scored 16.
 Grace tossed in eight.
 Cole added seven.
-Kaden Jones scored five.
+Jones scored five.
 Blevins and Brock added four each.